navroop18/VirusTotalApi/README.md

 special thanks to @kellewic and @urbanski

-=== FIN ===

-Dependence: requests, texttable and python-dateutils you install it from pip/other packet manager or download and install from oficial pages

 few public API functions getted from Chris Clark script<br />
 And finally has been added full public and private API support by Andriy Brukhovetskyy (doomedraven)<br />